 To support the national integration

-All Indian citizens are already equal before the court of law as the criminal laws and other civil laws (except personal laws) are same for all.
-With the implementation of Uniform Civil Code, all citizen will share the same set of personal laws.
-There will be no scope of politicization of issues of the discrimination or concessions or special privileges enjoyed by a particular community on the basis of their particular religious personal laws.
+All Indian citizens are already equal before the court of law as the criminal laws and other civil laws (except personal laws) are the same for all.
+With the implementation of the Uniform Civil Code, all citizens will share the same set of personal laws.
+There will be no scope for politicization of issues of discrimination or concessions or special privileges enjoyed by a particular community based on their particular religious personal laws.

 To bypass the contentious issue of reform of existing personal laws

-What are the Cons of Uniform Civil Code?
+What are the Cons of the Uniform Civil Code?

 Practical difficulties due to diversity in India

-It is practically tough to come up with a common and uniform set of rules for personal issues like marriage due to tremendous cultural diversity India across the religions, sects, castes, states etc.
+It is practically tough to come up with a common and uniform set of rules for personal issues like marriage due to the tremendous cultural diversity in India across religions, sects, castes, states, etc.

 Perception of UCC as encroachment on religious freedom

 Many communities, particularly minority communities perceive Uniform Civil Code as an encroachment on their rights to religious freedom.
-They fear that a common code will neglect their traditions and impose rules which will be mainly dictated and influenced by the majority religious communities.
+They fear that a common code will neglect their traditions and impose rules that will be mainly dictated to and influenced by the majority of religious communities.

 Interference of state in personal matters